Over-the-road truck drivers, eat healthier with recipes like this big rig slow cooker pot roast meal.

 Use a Slow Cooker.

-Cooking in a big rig takes some ingenuity.
-Clever.
-Original.
-Inventive.
-It’s not like you’re at home with the stove, able to cook on four burners at the same time.
+Haven’t made a slow cooker pot roast before?
+Cooking it in your big rig is certainly not like you’re at home with the stove, able to cook on four burners at the same time.
 But you can plug in a slow cooker and have a meal as good as you can make it at home.

 What type of slow cooker is best?